nice-digital/identity-management/README.md

 Overview
 - This application provides App Support with the ability to assign users with roles for websites.
 - The visual studio project in the repo is "NICE.Identity.Management".
 The UI is a react app, hosted in a child folder "ClientApp"
 The NICE.Identity.Management project is responsible for proxying the requests of the UI to the API, adding authentication on the way.
-Also it provides endpoints for Login and Logout.
+Also, it provides endpoints for Login and Logout.

 ## Stack
 - [.NET Core 2.2](https://github.com/dotnet/core) parent application